corb555/GeoFinder/README.md

 <a name="features"></a>
 ## Features
-* Rich place name database from geonames.org optimized for Genealogy including including cemeteries, historic locations, and religious locations.
+* Rich place name database from geonames.org optimized for Genealogy including cemeteries, historic locations, and religious locations.
 * Designed for correcting large GEDCOM files
 * Automatic matching wherever possible adds missing information such as missing state/province or county.
 * Cleans up and standardizes placenames